 Replica Plane at Sydney Domestic Airport Terminal 3

-Sadly Qantas have removed this excellent Replica plane from the departure halls of Terminal 3 Sydney domestic airport.
+Sadly Qantas have removed this excellent Replica plane from the departure halls of Terminal 3 Sydney domestic airport and I believe they have installed it in the foyer of the Qantas Headquarter building in Mascot.
 I guess this page will live on to remember this excellent replica plane, a piece of aviation history from Australia!

 Located in Terminal 3 (Qantas Terminal) of Sydney Domestic Airport is a replica vintage plane right next to the main departure hall.
 This replica plane is an AVRO 504K aircraft which was a plane built between 1913 – 1933.
 The significance of this replica plane is that this is the first plane that was used by the Queensland and Northern Territory Aerial Service, otherwise known as QANTAS.
 Qantas took delivery of this first plane in 1920, just over 100 years ago.